b311e/templx/src/scripts/manifest_utils/README.md

 # Manifest Utilities

-This folder contains scripts for managing templates and manifests in the COGA Template Manager.
+This folder contains scripts for managing templates and manifests in templx.

 ## manifest